The complete guide to buying a second hand golf bag

 A golf stand bag will typically have between 3-5 dividers in the main part of the bag in order to keep the clubs separate, but some can have more.
 The thing to bear in mind here is that every divider in the stand bag will add weight, so if keeping things light is a priority for you it’s best to go with a bag that has fewer inner dividers.

-Carry bags
+Carry Bags

 For those golfers who are committed to walking every round (and are fit and strong enough to be able to carry their clubs around even the most demanding of golf courses), another option is a carry bag.
 These are designed to be carried on your shoulder at all times.
 They don’t have retractable legs so you’ll always have to lay them down on the ground.
 The slimmest of the carry bags are known as pencil bags, designed to stay as lightweight as possible for easy carrying across one shoulder.

-Tour bags
+Tour Bags

 Tour bags (also called staff bags) are the heaviest of the golf bags, and they’re considered very luxurious because of all the extra space they offer to house waterproofs, extra balls, gloves and water bottles etc. They tend to be made of the finest materials, with little thought paid to the weight of it given it’ll be carried around in a golf buggy most of the time.